 The bearing and engineered products industry is a fragmented multi-billion dollar market.
-Purchasers of bearings and engineered products include producers of commercial and military aircraft, submarine and vehicle equipment, oil and gas equipment and machinery manufacturers, industrial equipment and machinery manufacturers, construction machinery manufacturers and rail and train equipment manufacturers, mining and specialized equipment manufacturers.
+Purchasers of bearings and engineered products include producers of commercial and military aircraft, submarine and vehicle equipment, oil and gas equipment, machinery manufacturers, industrial equipment and machinery manufacturers, construction machinery manufacturers, rail and train equipment manufacturers, mining and specialized equipment manufacturers.

 Demand for bearings and precision components in the diversified industrial market are influenced by growth factors in industrial machinery and equipment shipments and construction, mining, energy and general industrial activity.
 In addition, usage of existing machinery will impact aftermarket demand for replacement products.
-In the aerospace market, aging of the existing commercial aircraft fleet, new aircraft build rates along with carrier traffic growth worldwide determines demand for our solutions.
+In the aerospace market, new aircraft build rates along with carrier traffic growth worldwide determines demand for our solutions.
 Lastly, activity in the defense market is being influenced by modernization programs necessitating spending on new equipment, as well as continued utilization of deployed equipment supporting aftermarket demand for replacement bearings and engineered products.